-The EU rules of origin define - for each product - the degree of processing that must be carried out in your country to claim originating status.
+The EU rules of origin define - for each product - the degree of processing that must be carried out in your country for the product to claim originating status.

 Three basic criteria determine if a product was sufficiently transformed in your country.